tbarron-xyz/tbarron-xyz.github.io/_posts/2019-01-05-Hello-World.md

 ```

 - Also, move any `WebSocket` logic in the constructor of `TwitchChatMonitorApp`, into `componentDidMount`.
 WebSocket doesn't exist on the server, and componentDidMount only gets called in the browser, so that's convenient.

+- Add the React frontend repo as a git submodule of the express backend repo.
+This way you are explicitly documenting the dependency (complete with commit id).
+This does require you to `git clone --resurse-submodules` or at least `git submodule update --init`.